 If you didn’t get an upgrade once the boarding is complete look around and ask the steward or stewardess if there are any free seats or rows left.
 This may often be the case when the plane isn’t full.
 If you can relocate to a free row you’ll be able to lie down and relax a little better.

-Travel in clothing that is lose and comfy, just think comfort.
+Travel in clothing that is loose and comfy, just think comfort.

 The Future of Athlete Travel

 More research is being looked at in terms of overcoming jet lag.
 This includes ways in which athletes can overcome jet lag.
 Everything from nutrition, to sleep to futuristic planes is being looked at.